 You’d figure popularity would be the hardest thing to demonstrate.
 However, that is the thing that got our attention first.
-A specific model of the Predator Helios 300 has maintained a steady position among the top ten bestselling laptops on Amazon for many, many weeks.
+A specific model of the Predator Helios 300 has maintained a steady position among the top ten bestselling laptops for many, many weeks.
 It just won’t quit!

 We reviewed the original Predator Helios 300 and called it a “great notebook.”
 Months later, we tested a model updated with Intel’s 8th-gen Core i7 and clad in an eye-catching white-and-gold chassis.

 The model that’s selling so well on Amazon is that same updated laptop, but without the marked-up price to go with that white exterior.
 That’s why we decided to bring in this laptop to get a closer look at what it offers—and why it’s managed to hit such a sweet spot.

 2: HP Pavilion x360 (2 in 1 laptop with Full-size keyboard)